 Online shopping has been around for a while now.
 However, the largest shift in consumer inclination towards online shopping came with the onset of the COVID-19 pandemic.
 Therefore, every business seeking to survive this consumer behavior change must keep up with emerging trends in the industry.
 Here are some route planning trends and innovations that you may want to consider.

-Unfortunately, most businesses had not adequately planned for such a scenario which resulted in massive glitches in logistics.
+Unfortunately, most businesses had not adequately planned for such a scenario which resulted in massive glitches in logistics and route planning.

 According to experts, the demand for last-mile delivery is expected to grow by 78 percent globally by 2030.

 1. Google Maps

 Google Maps has been around for a while now, but it is still a contender in route planning.
 Whether you are doing your deliveries by car, motorcycle, or bike, Google Maps helps the user move from one point to another.